International Conference on Social Psychology and Humanity Studies

 Psychology is the study of people's behavior, performance, and mental operations with the goal of better understanding events, treating mental health issues, and improving education, employment, and relationships.
 Additionally, the academic community has begun to pay more attention to psychology in light of the Covid-19 situation.
 On the other hand, Humanities research is not limited to a single academic field and encompasses a wide range of disciplines.
 As a result, our conference aims to unite academic researchers and research scholars to share their experiences and findings on all facets of psychology and humanity studies.

 To break the barriers of time and space and to provide seamless communication opportunities for worldwide scholars, ICSPHS 2023 will be organized distributedly with dispersed venues.
-Transnational academic workshops are the co-organisers of ICSPHS 2023 and held at Sam Houston State University (Texas, USA) and Northumbria University (Newcastle, UK).
+Transnational academic workshops are the co-organisers of ICSPHS 2023 and held at Sam Houston State University (Huntsville, USA), Northumbria University (Newcastle, UK), and George Washington University (Washington, USA).
 Besides these workshops, ICSPHS 2023 also holds an online session and welcomes participants from all countries and regions.

 We welcome paper submissions from different areas: Psychology, Sociology, Humanities, etc. Innovative scholars are urged to attend this conference in order to promote the exchange of scientific knowledge among students, researchers, and professionals worldwide.
 We are delighted to hear the presentations of various academics from the humanities and social sciences at this conference.